 The European Union wants to expand rules that identify products by where they originate — so-called Geographical Indications or GIs — as a way to increase its sales of cheese across the globe.
 This means that U.S. companies would no longer be able to sell cheese labeled with common names such as parmesan, feta and asiago in the U.S. and foreign markets.

 Currently, the EU is trying to win more market share by attempting to claim sole rights to use common names.
-The U.S. dairy industry does not oppose legitimate GIs.
-But the EU’s push in negotiations for the Transatlantic Trade and Investment Partnership, or T-TIP, for onerous restrictions in both the United States and the European Union goes too far.
-IDFA believes a fair trade deal would not impose restrictions like these on market access and intellectual property rights.
+The U.S. dairy industry does not oppose legitimate GIs, but the EU’s push in trade negotiations for onerous restrictions in third-country markets goes too far.
+IDFA believes trade agreements should not impose restrictions like these on market access and intellectual property rights.

 IDFA Members can see more detailed analysis and information if they login in at the top of the page.

 For information about IDFA membership, contact us at firstname.lastname@example.org.